Release Date: March 29, 2018 (North America)

 KEI YOSHIMINE – Hot tutor, Smart, Talented, Tsundere as hell, Prince Charming, Pinky Swear, Best Boy!

 Kei would have to be my favorite route in this game.
 Kei was a prince abducted from a land which Soshi’s family conquered and destroyed.
-He became a prisoner in the capital after that unfortunate incident and now he’s currently living as your private tutor with a fiery grudge against your own brother.
+He became a prisoner in the capital after the said incident and now he’s currently living as your private tutor with a fiery grudge against your own brother.
 Unlike the other main characters and their respective routes, Kei was probably the only one that developed a realistic romance with the heroine.
-His story didn’t felt too rushed and the bonding between him and the MC was more genuine.
-Kei’s story is also a good choice for a first route in this game.
+His story didn’t feel too rushed and the intimate relationship he had with the MC was more believable.
+Kei’s story is also a good choice as your first route in this game.

 KOICHIRO SERA – Silent, Cold, Serious, The Bodyguard, Samurai, Best Soldier, Sketchy af